People-Focused Solutions to Demand Planning

 I identified a number of items that each added forecast error.

 Collectively, these errors created a production plan that was only 25% accurate.
 This created massive inventory levels for some products, while other products were constantly out of stock.

 How I Add Value

-The demand plan is often built in silos, with little coordination between the sales leaders and operations teams.
+The demand plan is often built in silos, with little coordination between the sales leaders and manufacturing teams.

-As a result, there is no shared ownership of the demand plan, and no incentive to improve the planning process in future periods.
+Because there is no shared ownership of the demand plan, there is little incentive to improve the plan process in future periods.

 How I Help:

-I partner with you to build an effective planning cycle, referred to as the sales and operations planning (S&OP) process.
+I partner with you to build an effective plan cycle, referred to as the sales and operations planning (S&OP) process.

 with Business Partners